Voxelghiest/USPTO-Dark-Reader-Fixes/README.md

 # USPTO-Dark-Reader-Fixes
-The USPTO has approved the installation of the Dark Reader browser extension, which modifies the CSS of webpages to force them into a "dark" color scheme.
+The USPTO has approved the installation of the Dark Reader browser extension for Chrome and Edge, which modifies the CSS of webpages to force them into a "dark" color scheme.
 Dark Reader, however, is imperfect, and so various websites have "fixes" that fine-tune how Dark Reader functions on that specific site.

-To get these fixes added to the Dark Reader GitHub would require that they be publicly accessible websites.
-So this repository contains a number of fixes for internal webtools only available to USPTO personnel.
+Normally, these fixes are submitted by community members and then merged into the codebase by the Dark Reader maintainers so that all users have access to them.
+However, understandably, the Dark Reader team doesn't accept fixes for websites that aren't publicly accessible, and so this repository contains a number of fixes for internal webtools only available to USPTO personnel.

 Unfortunately, it also means that the fixes have to be installed and maintained manually by each user on a per-site basis.
-But at least the newest versions will be instantly available to all who are interested in using it.
+But at least the newest versions of the fixes will be instantly available to all who are interested in using them.

 In the future, I may add a tool to automatically update the fixes, if it is even possible.